 It’s not something you just see in films; stone skimming is great fun once you get the hang of it.
 Choose a day when the waters calm, collect a pile of stones and get practising.
 You’ll be a pro in no time.

 Another seaside classic.
 Everyone you're camping with will be able to get involved with a game of frisbee, even your dogs.

 There’s something just so satisfying about burying your feet in the sand.
 Dig a small hole, pop your feet in and fill it up with sand.
 Break free by wiggling your toes and repeat.

-There you have it, 25 ways to stay entertained during your visit to the beach.
+There you have it, lots of ways to stay entertained during your visit to the beach.
 Undecided on where to stay?
-We have some brilliant campsites by the beach to choose from.
+Here's our guide to the best seaside towns in the UK.